 Skip to main content

-Psychologically, pushback offers relief.
-It restores a sense of agency at the moment a leader feels under threat.
-It seeks to reassure followers that their leader is strong, alert, and unwilling to be pushed around.
-In high-stakes environments, that posture can stabilise morale if used sparingly.
-But if it becomes the modus operandi, morale is instead taken on a rollercoaster.
+Psychologically, it offers relief.
+It restores agency at the moment when the ground seems to be moving beyond one’s own control.
+It hopes to reassure followers that their leader is alert, strong, and unwilling to be pushed around.
+In high-stakes environments, used sparingly, that posture can stabilise the morale of a jittery team.

 But leadership is not simply the management of instinct.
 It is the disciplined regulation of it.